igorini/kotlin-hints/README.md

 ## Maps
 ### Traverse keys and values

-Destructure a map to use key and value directly
+Destructure a map to use key and value directly.

 ```kotlin
 // [Before]